GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-mmc.png)

   8. Double-click on the certificate.
-Confirm that it is valid<!-- Valid requires what? -->; lists *OCSP Signing* under _This certificate is intended for the following purpose(s)_; and indicates that *You have a private key that corresponds to this certificate*.
+Confirm that it is valid<!--What does it say to indicate validity? -->; lists *OCSP Signing* under _This certificate is intended for the following purpose(s)_; and indicates that *You have a private key that corresponds to this certificate*.
   9. Close the certificate. <!-- How do you close it? -->

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-cert-key.png)